one-data-model/processes/convergence.md

 -   reuse of common sdfProperties

-    -   This set of common sdfProperties will be gradually build up during the initial discussions
+    -   This set of common sdfProperties will be gradually built up during the initial discussions

 # Acceptance process for new Models